 Kenosha is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kenosha is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Kenosha who work in office and administrative support (15.40%), sales jobs (9.07%), and food service (7.29%).

-The education level of Kenosha citizens is a little higher than the average for US cities and towns: 22.94% of adults in Kenosha have at least a bachelor's degree.
+The citizens of Kenosha are slightly better educated than the national average of 21.84% for all cities and towns, with 22.94% of adults in Kenosha having a bachelor's degree or advanced degree.

 The per capita income in Kenosha in 2010 was $23,471, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $93,884 for a family of four.
 However, Kenosha contains both very wealthy and poor people as well.